 At home, all charge points have to be smart these days.
 This means you can set a scheduled time for when you want your car ready, and the charger can ensure to use electricity when it's cheapest to do so.
 We've joined forces with PodPoint to offer fast and reliable home car charging points.

 If you decide to buy and install a home charger, you'll be glad to know that you can apply for the UK government's £350 OLEV Grant to help with the costs.

 Find out more about charging your at home, in public and charging times.

 2. What is the range of an EV?

 The range an EV has on a single charge depends on the make and model.

-Most modern EVs have a range that comfortably suits most people's daily journey.
+Most modern EVs have a range that comfortably suits most people's daily journeys.
 This means you can charge your car at home or at work without impacting your routine.

-For longer journeys it's a good idea to use rapid chargers to top up as they're the quickest way to charge your EV.
+For longer journeys, it's a good idea to use rapid chargers to top up, as they're the quickest way to charge your EV.
 You can often find them at motorway service car parks, petrol stations, larger shopping centres and supermarkets.
-This nicely ties in with a comfort stop on a long journey.
+This nicely ties in with a comfort break on a long journey.